Cape May County Prescription Drop Boxes

-A press conference was held on Wednesday to promote that every police department in the County has a prescription drop box.
-Howard Pine, the Deputy Director of the Division of Consumer Affairs, said he believed Cape May County was the first County in New Jersey to do so.
+A press conference was held recently to promote that every police department in the county has a prescription drop box.
+Howard Pine, deputy director of the Division of Consumer Affairs, said he believed Cape May County was the first county in New Jersey to do so.

 Awards were presented by the Cape May County Freeholder Board and the Cape May County Healthy Community Coalition to the police departments for their support.

-Freeholder Jeffrey Pierson was the Master of Ceremonies for the event and oversees Health and Human Services.
-He noted the multi-layered approach the County has been implementing.
+Freeholder Jeffrey Pierson was the master of eeremonies for the event and oversees Health and Human Services.
+He noted the multi-layered approach the county has been implementing.

 “Prevention is the number one way we can fight overdoses,” said Pierson.
 “I am proud to say our community partners are really helping in prevention in multiple ways.
 This includes talking to students in schools, the Prosecutor’s Office Hope One van outreach, and prescription drop boxes.
 All of these individual items help us achieve our goal.”